tenshi33/RoboThinks2024/README.md

 # Start with nodemon

-nodemon index.js

-node client/public/index.js
+npm run dev // to run the server auto save

+npm run try // to run the client side js

 # Api error
 ------------

-Create a .env file in the root directory of your project and add the following line:
+Create .env file in the root directory of your project and add the following line:

 OPENAI_API_KEY=your_api_key
+MONGO_URI=link

 # .gitignore

 ------------
+create .gitignore then add
+  |
+  v

 node_modules/
 .env